-Ross Jones is an adjunct professor at Vermont Law School, where he teaches Ecology and Environmental Law in the Distance Learning Program.
-He also is a research assistant professor in the Environmental Studies Program at Dartmouth College, where he teaches environmental law and conducts research on the integration of ecology and environmental law, particularly as it relates to biodiversity protection and natural resource management.
-In addition, he is a consultant on a range of environmental projects, from providing scientific and legal expertise for litigation to working with private and public groups on sustainability issues.
+I am an Adjunct Professor at Vermont Law and Graduate School where I have developed, revised, and/or taught a range of online courses including Science for Environmental Law, Environmental Law, Natural Resources Law, as well as courses on Climate Change Adaptation and Climate Change Law.
+In addition, I am a Senior Lecturer in the Environmental Studies Department at Dartmouth College where I teach Environmental Law and, occasionally, Environmental Science.
+I also advise students and conduct research on the integration of ecology and environmental law, particularly as it relates to biodiversity protection and natural resource management.
+Finally, I am a consultant on a range of environmental projects—ranging from providing scientific and legal expertise for litigation to working with private and public groups on sustainability issues.

-He received a BS degree in biology from the University of Chicago and a PhD degree in ecology and evolutionary biology from Northwestern University.
-His dissertation combined fieldwork (in the caves and springs of West Virginia) with laboratory and theoretical work to study the ecological causes of natural selection, along with the interaction of selection with genetic drift, gene flow, and development.
+I grew up in the mountains and deserts of the western United States, where I developed my ties with nature.
+I moved to Chicago for college (where I majored in biology at the University of Chicago) and graduate school (where I received a Ph.D. in Ecology and Evolutionary Biology from Northwestern University).
+My dissertation combined fieldwork (in the caves and springs of West Virginia) with laboratory and theoretical work to study the ecological causes of natural selection, along with the interaction of selection with genetic drift, gene flow, and development.